MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

 ms.date: 02/11/2020
 ---

-# Walkthrough: Bind an Android Kotlin Library
+# Walkthrough: Bind an Android Kotlin library

 Xamarin enables mobile developers to create cross-platform native mobile apps using Visual Studio and C#.
 You can use the Android platform SDK components out of the box but in many cases you also want to use third-party SDKs written for that platform and Xamarin allows you to do it via bindings.
 In order to incorporate a third-party Android framework into your Xamarin.Android application, you need to create a Xamarin.Android binding for it before you can use it in your applications.